Scorebook: Bartlett Little League - Bartlett Express

 Scorebook: Bartlett Little League

 Bartlett Little League has released the latest available game scores.
 All games were played at Shadowlawn Park.
-Scores were not listed for the 4-Year-Old Tee Ball division, so their games are not included in this list.
+Score is not kept for the 4-Year-Old Tee Ball division, so their games are not included in this list.

 Send your Bartlett, Arlington, Lakeland and Bolton sports photos, scores, stories and game calendars to carolyn.bahm@journalinc.com.
 Deadline is noon Monday the week of publication.